Types of Power Saws

 A portable saw is an essential part of any toolbox.
-You need a saw for cuttiing materials like carpentry, tile, drywall and carpet.
-The choices come down to hand saws that are easy to use and versatile, and power saws that make quick clean and straight cuts.
+You need a saw for cutting materials, like wood, tile, drywall and carpet.
+The choices come down to two types.
+Hand saws are easy to use and versatile.
+Or you can opt for power saws, which make quick, clean and straight cuts.

 This guide introduces you to the types of power saws suitable for your projects.
 Safety is important when it comes to using these tools.
-This guide offers tips on blades for the types of saws you'll use and what to wear to protect yourself.
+In this guide, you will find tips on blades for the types of saws you'll use.
+You'll also learn what to wear to protect yourself.

 Types of Saws for Drywall